knimmi/keivn-website/README.md

 # keivn-website

-A simple personal website built with HTML, CSS, and JavaScript.
+A simple website built with HTML, CSS, and JavaScript.

 ## Overview

-This project is a clean, lightweight portfolio/personal website showcasing basic web development skills using vanilla JavaScript, HTML5, and CSS3.
+This project is a cleanand lightweight.
+Its a website for a discord bot using vanilla JavaScript, HTML5, and CSS3.
 It's designed to be responsive and easy to customize.

 ## Features